When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 One of the benefits of small hub motors is they are quite lightweight and they offer very little in the way of resistance when not in use – the upshot of this, is the Vitesse Rush can be ridden like an ordinary bike without any significant increase in pedalling difficulty.

 I’ve had a look over the specification and the Vitesse Rush uses basic Shimano 7-speed gearing with Tektro v-brakes.
-These components are used on 1000’s of different bikes the world over and are usually very reliable and very cheap to replace if they ever do go wrong.
-The Tektro v-brakes will provide adequate stopping power and are easy to adjust and simple to replace pads when they wear out.
+These components are used on thousands of different bikes the world over and are usually very reliable and very cheap to replace if they ever do go wrong.
+The Tektro v-brakes will provide the adequate stopping power and are easy to adjust and simple to replace pads when they wear out.
 There’s also a front suspension fork to take the sting out of potholes and rougher terrain.

 Who is the Vitesse Rush suitable for?

 The Vitesse Rush is going to be suitable for anyone who wants a cheap and simple electric bike that isn’t going to break the bank.
 It could be used as a daily commuter bike or just a weekend run-around.
 The small hub motor should be fairly weather resistant – I’ve installed similar motors on bikes that have survived several British winters without any troubles.
-You could even venture out on to hard pack forest trails and canal paths thanks to the (limited) front suspension and multi-surface tyres.
+You could even venture out on hard-pack forest trails and canal paths thanks to the (limited) front suspension and multi-surface tyres.

 Conclusion – is the Vitesse Rush any good and should I buy one?

-Personally, I can’t really see anything wrong with this e-bike for the price.
-The Vitesse brand is budget-focused, I have heard of a few niggles with their Signal model but on the whole they appear to be okay.
+I can’t see anything wrong with this e-bike for the price.
+The Vitesse brand is budget-focused, I have heard of a few niggles with their Signal model but on the whole, they appear to be okay.
 I would imagine buying this bike from Aldi, there will be a warranty of at least 12 months.
 Even if the motor and battery did pack up after a year, you could buy a replacement motor and battery off eBay for about £375.

 Ultimately if you’re expecting the latest ‘state-of-the-art’ e-bike technology then you’re going to be spending closer to £2000.
 If you need a slightly better battery range you may want to look at some of the links below.

-All in all, the Vitesse Rush looks just fine for the £699 price tag – if you’re after something simple to potter about on then I think it’s great value.
-If you’re looking something that can handle more demanding riding with steeper hills then you will need to spend a fair bit more, or if you’re feeling brave you could convert a bike you already own to electric.
+All in all, the Vitesse Rush looks just fine for the £699 price tag – if you’re after something simple to potter about then I think it’s great value.
+If you’re looking for something that can handle more demanding riding with steeper hills then you will need to spend a fair bit more, or if you’re feeling brave you could convert a bike you already own to electric.

-In about a week I’m receiving an Eskute Electric Bike to test – this is also a good budget option, but has a 48v 10Ah battery so potential range will be considerably higher (than the Vitesse).
+In about a week I’m receiving an Eskute Electric Bike to test – this is also a good budget option, but has a 48v 10Ah battery so the potential range will be considerably higher (than the Vitesse).